BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 __#RJICPY1.skl__ is a version of the #RJICPY1 showing commented steps.

-The edit maccro __JCLCOMMT__ can help insert comments for a member or element that contains JCL.
+The edit macro __JCLCOMMT__ can help insert comments for a member or element that contains JCL.
 While editing an element or member, enter **JCLCOMMT** on the Command line.

 Find JCLCOMMT.rex here - [ISPF-tools-for-Quick-Edit-and-Endevor](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/Package-Shipping-Model-and-Script-Examples-update/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/JCLCOMMT.rex
 )